Mx. Luna Corbden (@[email protected])

 Decolonizing Therapy: Why Apolitical Mental Health Care Doesn’t Work

 During her dissertation process, Mullan's psychology professor discouraged her from talking about intergenerational trauma and racism because those topics are "too political," and psychologists are "not supposed to be political."
-But Mullan said getting political is necessary to acknowledge historical trauma communities of color experience.

 2022-11-22T17:36:20.986127Z